August 30, 2016

-In my previous post, I talked about some of the ways that leaders foster incorrect behaviors by measuring the wrong things.
+In my previous post, I talked about some of the ways that Agile leaders foster negative behaviors on agile teams by measuring the wrong things.
 The recent shenanigans at Wells Fargo serve as a great example of what can go wrong when measurements are set up poorly.
-For agile teams, I recommended that the leaders stop measuring the easy things like hours worked, since it leads to undesirable behaviors and ultimately decreased productivity.
-In this post, we will look at what should be measured instead.
+These approaches don’t lead to high-performing teams.

 Organizations are in business for a reason.
 For most, it is about serving a particular market or customer in order to make a profit.
 The focus on activity measures is misguided because not every activity leads to providing value to customers or making profits.

 Organizations measure activities because it is easy.
 Output and impacts are more difficult to measure so most organizations don’t even try.
 This is a classic example of the streetlight effect which is an observation bias.

 Tracking hours worked doesn’t necessarily lead to greater business value.
 While showing effort is good, we should not confuse activities or outputs with impact.
 More activity is not necessarily good, especially if you can achieve the same business impact with less activity by working smarter.

 So activity measures aren’t great, but what about output measures?
 Unfortunately, output measures can also be misleading and a distraction.
 If we ran 50 test cases, was that good?
 If we identified 100 defects, is that good?
 If we produce 100 lines of code, is that good?

 Give people the big picture.
 The more that the people closest to the work understand the overall goals, the better decisions they will make.
 And don’t make the mistake that Wells Fargo did.
 Their business goal should have been more delighted customers, not more accounts set up.
 Accounts set up is not a business impact.

 Determine the purpose behind the measure and what you hope to expose.
 Think through the behavior that you are trying to change or incent, and the outcome you are trying to achieve to make sure your measures don’t actually backfire.

 While this may be difficult at an individual story level, it may be easier to see at a feature or epic level.
 How does a particular feature contribute to revenue growth or cost savings?
 Does another feature impact customer satisfaction or retention?